zorgnax/cync/README.md

 Nice because find(1) lets you include or exclude whatever files you need with a fairly complete syntax.
-Dont include the action (print of the results), that will be generated for the program.
+Dont include the action (print of the results), that will be generated for the program by the program.

 It's meant to be simple, not particularly efficient: If you rename a directory, this will delete the old one and transfer the new one. if